aarongarciah/figma-plugin-typescript-boilerplate/README.md

 - Compiles TypeScript.
 - Inlines JS and CSS code into the HTML for the UI.
 That's because the Figma plugin UI must be a unique HTML file and can't reference any other assets like CSS or JS with relative paths.
 You can load any external asset (e.g. a file hosted in a CDN) but not relative paths.
-- Provides config for: TypeScript, webpack, ESLint, Stylelint, Prettier, EditorConfig, etc.
+- Provides setup and config for: TypeScript, webpack, ESLint, Stylelint, Prettier, Jest, EditorConfig, etc.
 - Lints and formats the code in a pre-commit hook.
 - Provides boilerplate to send messages between the worker and the UI.
 - Contains a helper to close the UI if you hit the <kbd>ESC</kbd>.
 The UI won't be closed if an input is focused.
+- Testing environment configured with Jest.
+Every test file under a `__tests__` folder or ending with `.spec.*` or `.test.*` will be picked up by Jest.
 - Contains a GitHub action to build and test the production build.

----

-## FAQ

-TODO

 ---